What is it?

 Also known as double eyelid surgery, Asian blepharoplasty is a procedure that aims to place a pretarsal crease in the eyes of Asian men and women in order to compensate for a missing fold.

-Alost 50% of people in Pacific Asia are born with pretarsal creases on their eyes.
-The procedure is a popular one amongst Asian women and gives such patients a brighter eyed look.
+Atleast 50% of people in Pacific Asia are born with pretarsal creases on their eyes.
+The procedure is a popular one amongst Huntington Beach Asian women and gives such patients a brighter eyed look.
 It also makes it possible for women to apply eye makeup properly and guarantees single or stable creases.
 In addition, the procedure may also be chosen to reduce or eliminate tired looking eyes that might be the result of a fat upper lid.

 It might seem that the procedure is chosen to achieve a more western look; however, this is not so.
 Surgeons are advised to be wary and avoid changing the ethnic appearance of patients during such surgeries.
 Other factors that doctors should also keep in mind are a patient’s age, gender and whether the patient is a candidate for a non-incision or incision procedure.